cliqteam/website/content/blog/ci-bootstrap.md

 The **docker** folder is a space for Docker images and their related resources.
-We currently use `Dockerfile.local` for local images that are primarily for dependency isolation and all our code is mounted with volumes to containers to allow for rapid development that would be severly hindered by needing to rebuild images. `Dockerfile.prod` uses multi-stage builds and planned layering to reduce image size and complexity.
+We currently use `Dockerfile.local` for local images that are primarily for dependency isolation and all our code is mounted with volumes to containers to allow for rapid development that would be severely hindered by needing to rebuild images. `Dockerfile.prod` uses multi-stage builds and planned layering to reduce image size and complexity.
 This is used in our staging and production environments.